-Sector plan/ policies Description summary Internal audit function (Audit charter) The internal audit charter and audit committee charter are available.
+Sector plan/ policies Description summary To intensify the struggle against poverty by implementing development communication and information to the communities.
+Audit charter The internal audit charter and audit committee charter are available.
 The municipality is in a process of appointing both internal auditors and also audit committee.
-The Function of Elias Motsoaledi Local Municipality Internal Audit is to provide an independent, objective assurance and consulting services which are designed to add value and improve the municipality's operations.
-To help the municipality achieve its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.
-The Audit Committee currently has 5 members appointed as at 04 January 2017.
 Ward committees policy The policy outlines roles functions of ward committees and also gives a guide on how ward committees are established.
 It further indicates the role communities in the establishment of these committees.
 Ward committee system Systems to manage and control ward committees has been developed.
 The office of the speaker is allocated with a function to monitor and develop programmes that ward committies will implement at ward level.
-The committees communicate through the ward coucillor in case they've issues to raise with the municipality Anti-corruption and fraud strategy/Plan The strategy is in place and reviewed annually.
-The strategy is developed to govern the reporting investigation and handling of fraud and other crimes of dishonesty.
+The committees communicate through the ward coucillor in case they've issues to raise with the municipality Anti-corruption and fraud strategy/Plan The policy is developed to govern the reporting investigation and handling of fraud and other crimes of dishonesty.
 The municipality is committed in ensuring that fraud and corruption are dealt with severely.
-The policy is therefore based on the following priciples: To have high standard of business ethics Maintain business control to protect all assets from crime and fraud Risk management strategy The council has developed the risk management strategy and is being reviewed annually.
-The reviewed strategy for 2017-2018 will be tabled to council in may 2017.
-Council commitees The council consist of the following committee which are functional Executive committee Section 79 and 80 committees Oversight committee (MPAC) Complaints management system The municipality has established a customer care desk which located in the coporate services department.
-The community uses the suggestion boxes that are placed in all municipal offices for either complaints or comments.
-Spply chain commitees The municipality has the following functional supply chain committees: bid committee, Oversight committee MPAC has been established to play an oversight role on the day to day activities of council.
+The policy is therefore based on the following priciples: To have high standard of business ethics Maintain business control to protect all assets from crime and fraud Risk management Plan The municipality is the process of the developing the risk management Plan